-Before I actually help you and give you tips that I have picked up I just wanted to share something with you.
+Before I help you and give you tips that I have picked up I just wanted to share something with you.

 But once you have searched for your ancestors and found them in the censuses then I urge you to look a little closer.
 Only by doing so will you see their story.

-Genealogy is all about collecting information such as names, dates, places and so on.
+Genealogy is all about collecting information such as names, dates, places, and so on.

 The census records do bring up more questions for you to ask and can help you explore other areas of your ancestors’ lives that you did not think about before.

 What If I Cannot Find My Ancestor?

 Seeing your ancestor in the United States census records, (or any other record for that matter), can be exciting.
-Believe me I have been there.
+Believe me, I have been there.
 It is great to see their name and read what information there is about him or here.
-But what if you cannot find your ancestor in these records?
-What do you do?

-Well, please do not give up hope.
-There are a number of tips that I can show you that will help you find that ancestor that seems to be hiding from you.
+There are several tips that I can show you that will help you find that ancestor that seems to be hiding from you.

 Tips to help you find that missing ancestor: